 FFXIV is widely notorious for its awful launch with its original form.
 The game was fundamentally broken and had no sense of identity in a time where MMORPG’s were extremely popular.
 However, Square Enix refused to see Final Fantasy XIV become a tale with a bad ending, instead, they restructured their entire team and relaunched XIV under the new title: A Realm Reborn.
 In a stroke of brilliance, the real failures of FFXIV were woven masterfully into an in-game calamity what provided an in-game explanation of the relaunch.
 The realm of Eorzea in Final Fantasy XIV truly was reborn.
-The rest is history.
+The rest is history for Final Fantasy XIV (even in 2019).

 Today, Final Fantasy XIV enjoys the success of two critically acclaimed expansions and a resurgence of players in the announcement of its newest upcoming expansion Shadow bringers, which is set to launch this Summer.
 With that said, how exactly does Final Fantasy XIV, a six-year-old MMO, hold up in 2019?
 The answer is simple: